It could help you if you have a degree in modern languages or languages combined with business studies, although this is not essential.

 - 2 to 3 A levels, or equivalent, for a degree

-Completing a recognised qualification in administration or office skills may improve your job prospects.
+Completing a recognised qualification in administration or office skills may help you to get a job.
 Colleges offer a wide range of full-time and part-time courses.
-Relevant subjects include:

 Entry requirements for these courses vary.